huggingface/blog/leaderboard-bigcodebench.md

 ## What do the tasks in BigCodeBench look like? 🕵️‍♂️

 <img src="https://github.com/bigcode-bench/bigcode-bench.github.io/blob/main/asset/tease.svg?raw=true" alt="task" style="display: block; margin-left: auto; margin-right: auto;">

+BigCodeBench features complex, user-oriented instructions for each task, including clear functionality descriptions, input/output formats, error handling, and verified interactive examples.
+We avoid step-by-step task instructions, believing capable LLMs should understand and solve tasks from the user's perspective in an open-ended manner.
+We verify specific features using test cases.

 ```python
 # We elaborate the above task with some test cases: